 - poor blood circulation

-- loss of elasticity in arteries, veins, and joints
+- loss of elasticity in the arteries, veins, and joints

-Any underlying disease or condition needs treatment to prevent it from becoming more serious.
+Any underlying condition needs medical treatment to prevent it from becoming more serious.

 Some self-care techniques can help reduce or prevent edema.

 - getting regular exercise

 - raising the legs when possible to improve circulation

 - not sitting or standing still for too long